Chapter 19 – Leaving Japan 1968, and the lesson of the Thai car industry

 Provided there is a domestic market big enough to attract foothold-seeking foreign investment, then with smart tariff policies almost anyone can trigger the process of efficient production, even without the other factors.

-True, in this Thai model, a market big enough to encourage foothold investment is the key factor, since sales at first will have to be restricted to the domestic market.
+True, in this Thai model, a market big enough to encourage foothold investment was the key factor, since sales at first had to be restricted to the domestic market.

 But anyone who has a domestic market big enough to attract that investment can with the right tariff policies eventually gain the technology-intensive investment and products usually available only in advanced economies.